-At the coastal scale, coupling also becomes interesting since the assumptions of equilibrium between earth system components often break down (e.g. wave state is not in equilibrium with winds in the sheltered North Sea - Grayek et al., 2023; Wiese et al., 2019; Whale et al., 2017).
+At the coastal scale, coupling also becomes interesting, since the assumptions of equilibrium between Earth system components often break down (e.g. wave state is not in equilibrium with winds in the sheltered North Sea; Grayek et al., 2023; Wiese et al., 2019; Wahle et al., 2017).
 Some examples in the literature include better near-surface currents and upwelling forecasting with the inclusion of the Stokes-Coriolis drift by a wave model, which induce an extra term of advection in the direction of wave group speed (Alari et al., 2016; Bruciaferri et al., 2021).
-Coupling also benefits wave modelling, for example where tidal currents modulate wave and wind activity (Renault et al., 2022; Valiente et al., 2021).
-Coupling an ocean with waves can have considerable impacts on SSTs, which can go in either direction, depending on the difference in momentum stress passed to the ocean (more momentum input by the waves in the case of Lewis et al. (2019), resulting in a near-surface cooling, but less momentum in Alari et al. (2016), resulting in warming), through modulation of the ocean stratification.
-Coupling a wave model with an atmospheric model will tend to decrease wind speed over young seas and increase ocean momentum flux, especially important during storms (Gentile et al., 2022; Bouin and Lebeaupin Brossier, 2020).
+Coupling also benefits wave modelling, for example, where tidal currents modulate wave and wind activity (Renault and Marchesiello, 2022; Valiente et al., 2021).
+Coupling an ocean with waves can have considerable impacts on SSTs, which can go in either direction, depending on the difference in momentum stress passed to the ocean (more momentum input by the waves in the case of Lewis et al. (2019b), resulting in a near-surface cooling, but less momentum in Alari et al. (2016), resulting in warming) through modulation of the ocean stratification.
+Coupling a wave model with an atmospheric model will tend to decrease wind speed over young seas and increase ocean momentum flux, which is especially important during storms (Gentile et al., 2022; Bouin and Lebeaupin Brossier, 2020b).
 In general, coupling will tend to dampen air-sea fluxes because components will tend to adjust to one another, so this may decrease ocean spread at the start of ensemble forecasts (Lea et al., 2022).
 However, the spread in SST will increase rapidly in regions which have a shallow surface mixed layer, which respond quickly to atmospheric spread (Lea et al., 2022).
-Precipitation and river flows can also have a local influence on near-surface temperatures and salinity in the ocean, especially during extreme precipitation events (Bouin et al., 202; Sauvage et al., 2018).
-The ocean can finally act as memory between two intense atmospheric events (e.g strong winds, and strong precipitation (Berthou et al., 2016; Lebeaupin Brossier et al., 2012) or in the case of marine heatwaves and extreme temperature or precipitation event (Berthou et al., 2024; Martín et al., 2024), in which cases a coupled system is beneficial for longer range forecasting.
-In regional atmospheric forecasts, using a predicted SST (either obtained through coupling or forcing) is beneficial for variables such as near-surface temperature (Mahmood et al., 2021), fog (Fallmann et al., 2019) or snow (Yamamoto et al., 2011).
+Precipitation and river flow can also have a local influence on near-surface temperatures and salinity in the ocean, especially during extreme precipitation events (Bouin and Lebeaupin Brossier, 2020a; Sauvage et al., 2018).
+The ocean can finally act as a memory between two intense atmospheric events (e.g strong winds and strong precipitation; Berthou et